OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-25.md

 Like one who takes away a garment on a cold day, or vinegar on soda, is one who sings songs to a heavy heart.

 ## Proverbs 25:21
-If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.
+If your enemy is hungry, provide him with food; if he is thirsty, give him water to drink.

 ## Proverbs 25:22
-In doing this, you will heap burning coals on his head, and the Lord will reward you.
+By doing this, you will heap burning coals on his head, and the Lord will reward you.

 ## Proverbs 25:23
 As the north wind brings rain, so a sly tongue brings an angry face.